arijiiiitttt/3Dbook/README.md

 # 3Dbook
 3Dbook
-just a basic model where pages are turning when you move the cursor over it
+just a basic model where pages are moving when you move the cursor over it